kiboschool/course-c4s-writing/src/communicating-for-success/revising-editing-proofreading.md

 # Revising, Editing, & Proofreading
-*Estimated Time: 5 hours*
+*Estimated Time: 4 hours*

 ---
 ## Introduction
-(Insert video from instruction that introduces the concepts of the week and explains any assignments)
+(Insert video from the instructor that introduces the concepts of the week)

 ## Learning Outcomes

 After completing this lesson, you will be able to:

-- Use a revising and editing process that prioritises higher-order concerns before managing low-order concerns.
+- Use a revising process to manage higher-order concerns.
-- Ensure that your writing accomplishes its purpose.
-- Compose documents with clear organisational structures that enhance the audience’s understanding.
-- Write coherent paragraphs.
+- Use an editing process to manage low-order concerns.
-- Identify and correct grammar and mechanics errors.
+- Proofread your writing to identify and correct grammar and mechanics errors.

 ## Getting Focused